By Alon Klayman, Threat Hunting Expert at Team Axon

 • Azure Audit Logs: These logs include information about events in Azure AD, for example, changes to applications, groups, users, etc.

-• Azure Activity Logs: Azure Activity logs provide information about events which took place on the subscription-level in Azure. (for example, creation of VM, modification of a VM, creation of a key vault, etc.)
+• Azure Activity Logs: Azure Activity logs provide information about events that took place on the subscription level in Azure. (for example, creation of a VM, modification of a VM, creation of a key vault, etc.)

 The 3 log sources mentioned here are the ones you as incident responder/threat hunter/security analyst/any other security title of your choice, have to be familiar with when dealing with Azure-related investigations.